 The minimum initial investment requirement for Class A and Class C shares is \$1,000 (\$250 for group investments), except that there is no minimum for certain group retirement plans, certain fee-based or wrap accounts, or certain other eligible investment product platforms.
 The minimum initial investment requirement for Class I shares is \$250,000, except that the fund may waive the minimum for any category of investors at the fund's sole discretion.
-There are no minimum initial investment requirements for Class R2 or Class R4 shares.
+There are no minimum initial investment requirements for Class R2 shares.
 The minimum initial investment requirement for Class R6 shares is \$1 million, except that there is no minimum for: qualified and nonqualified plan investors; certain eligible qualifying investment product platforms; Trustees, employees of the advisor or its affiliates, employees of the subadvisor, members of the fund's portfolio management team and the spouses and children (under age 21) of the aforementioned.
-There are no subsequent minimum investment requirements for any of these share classes.
+Purchases of Class B shares are closed to new and existing investors except by exchange from Class B shares of another John Hancock fund or through dividend and/or capital gains reinvestment.

-Class A, Class C, Class I and Class R6 shares may be redeemed on any business day by mail: John Hancock Signature Services, Inc., P.O.
-Box 219909, Kansas City, MO 64121-9909; or for most account types through our website: jhinvestments.com; or by telephone: 800-225-5291 (Class A and Class C shares); 888-972-8696 (Class I and Class R6 shares).
-Class R2 and Class R4 shares may be redeemed on any business day by contacting your retirement plan administrator or recordkeeper.
+Class A, Class B, Class C, Class I and Class R6 shares may be redeemed on any business day by mail: John Hancock Signature Services, Inc., P.O.
+Box 219909, Kansas City, MO 64121-9909; or for most account types through our website: jhinvestments.com; or by telephone: 800-225-5291 (Class A, Class B, and Class C); 888-972-8696 (Class I and Class R6).
+Class R2 shares may be redeemed on any business day by contacting your retirement plan administrator or recordkeeper.